 Request Your Appointment Today

 While wrinkles and thinning lips are a normal part of the aging process, there is no reason for you to look older than you feel.
 With dermal filler injections, you can return your face to a younger and smoother look.
-To schedule your first appointment at Asim Medical in Orlando, FL, call (407) 692-1965 or contact us.
+To schedule your first appointment at Asim Medical in Miami, FL, call (407) 692-1965 or contact us.

 Frequently Asked Questions